Gwagwalada (song)

 "Gwagwalada" is a song by Nigerian singers Bnxn, Kizz Daniel, and Seyi Vibez.
 It was released on 16 February 2023, through TYE and Empire Distribution, and was produced by Sarz.
 Released as the second single off Bnxn's debut album Sincerely, Benson (2023), "Gwagwalada" was included on OkayAfrica's list of "the Best Afrobeats Songs of 2023".

 Background

-Prior to the song's release, Bnxn posted a teaser video via his Twitter to promote the song.
+Prior to the song's release, Bnxn posted a teaser video via his Twitter to promote "Gwagwalada".

 Critical reception

 In Michael Aromolaran's review of Bnxn's debut album Sincerely, Benson for the Culture Custodian, he noted that Bnxn's approach to "Gwagwalada" is highlighted as blending imaginative storytelling with soulful collaboration.
 Despite never having visited the titular town in Abuja, Bnxn "creates a soulful jam" alongside Kizz Daniel and Seyi Vibez, portraying Gwagwalada as "an Edenic retreat from life's bustles, a negativity-free zone".
 The review also interprets the song as an extension of Bnxn's outlook, particularly evident in the line, "I no fit force am if e don pass my power".

 The review from Emmanuel Daraloye, Yinoluwa Olowofoyekun, and Emmanuel Okoro of Afrocritik of Sincerely, Benson noted that the line, "I enter from Abuja go Gwagwalada", in "Gwagwalada" symbolizes Bnxn's retreat from the chaos of public life to a quieter and safer haven.
 They praised the track's production as part of the album's standout Afrobeats sound, which features smooth keys, lively guitars, rich basslines, and groove-setting drums.
 Describing the song as a "hit track", they highlighted its effectiveness in delivering Bnxn's message and enhancing the album's sonic experience.